negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

 differences in our these two frameworks handle the declaration of computational graphs.
-Hopefully, this conveys to the reader the considerations that should be taken when implemeneting support for a new framework in DeepArchitect.
+Hopefully, this conveys to the reader the considerations that should be taken when implementing support for a new framework in DeepArchitect.

 .. code:: python